Our Tiny Homestead

 recognize and change the preconceptions we've absorbed from mainstream American consumer culture that are personally unfulfilling and harmful to the environment.
 It helps us live out a new cultural paradigm that supports our choices to honor and protect the Earth.

 We believe you can do it too!
-So we will be sharing step by step instructions with photos for some of our more successful projects, and write about our humorous misadventures, while sharing our thoughts on why the changes we make are important.
-If you'd like to get updates on our progress and notifications about the new information we add to the website, subscribe to our blog.
+So we are sharing step by step instructions with photos for some of our more successful projects, and writing about our humorous misadventures, while sharing our thoughts on why the changes we make are important.

 We hope to inspire you to join us in making some changes of your own, because we believe that...